Nijanthan08/movies-spring-boot-rest-api/README.md

     Maven Configuration -> https://www.tutorialspoint.com/maven/maven_environment_setup.htm

-3. SQL Server is essential to perform the database operations
+3. SQL Server is essential to perform the database operations.
+Execute the scripts from the attachments folder in the following order mentioned below:

+	create scripts.sql <br/>
+	insert scripts.sql

 4. Clone the repository to your local workspace